MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 <img src="../assets/img/tutorials/template/ai-scientist.JPG" alt="AI generated scientist" style="width:33%; float:left; margin-right:10px; margin-bottom:1.4em;"> FLOAT LEFT - Floating image with text.
 Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.Floating image with text.
 <div style="clear:both;"></div>

-### <a name="loading"></a> Sample loading

-Prepared samples, properly mounted in sample holder, are loaded using the following procedure...

 ### <a name="feature1"></a> Instrument feature